Fostamatinib: Clinical trials

 Fostamatinib has been in clinical trials for rheumatoid arthritis, autoimmune thrombocytopenia, autoimmune hemolytic anemia, IgA nephropathy, and lymphoma.
-The drug is currently being used in a Phase 1 trail to test the safety of the combination of the study drugs fostamatinib and paclitaxel for patients with ovarian cancer.
+The drug is currently being used in a Phase 1 trial to test the safety of the combination of the study drugs fostamatinib and paclitaxel for patients with ovarian cancer.

 The investigation of fostamatinib began with studies involving the treatment of mouse models with cytopenia.
 Mice were used to measure the effectiveness of R788, a small molecule prodrug of the biologically active R406, a Syk inhibitor.
 In animal models, treatment with R406/R788 was shown to be safe and effective in reducing inflammation and joint damage in immune-mediated rheumatoid arthritis.
 The models responded favorably to treatment so the study progressed to Phase 2 trials involving humans.
 Human studies have shown that R788 has good oral bioavailability, biologic activity, is well tolerated, and does not exhibit collagen or ADP-induced platelet aggregation.
 In NCT00706342, 16 adults with chronic ITP were entered into an open-label, single-arm cohort dose-escalation trials beginning with 75 mg and rising to 175 mg twice a day.

 The dose was increased until a persistent response was evident, toxicity was reached, or 175 mg twice a day was met.
 8 patients achieved persistent responses with platelet counts greater than 50,000 mm^{3}/L on more than 67% of their visits.
 3 of these patients had not persistently responded to thrombopoietic agents.
 4 others had nonsustained responses.
 Mean peak platelet count exceeded 100,000 mm^{3}/L in these 12 patients.
 Toxicity was evidenced primarily in GI-related side effects, notable diarrhea, urgency, and vomiting.
 2 patients developed transaminitis.

 Fostamatinib as a treatment for severe COVID19 complications has finished a Phase 2 trial, and is entering a Phase 3 trial.